AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 preserve the spirit he always manifested --- akin to that which cried on the cross, "Father, forgive them, they know not what they do."

+## The Death of Origen.

-The death of **Origen** marks an epoch in Christianity and signalizes the beginning of a period of decadence.
+The death of Origen marks an epoch in Christianity and signalizes the beginning of a period of decadence.
 The republicanism of Christianity began to give way before the monarchical tendencies that ripened with Constantine (313 AD) and the Nicean council (325 AD).
-**Clement** and **Origen** represented freedom of thought, and a rational creed founded on the Bible, but the evil change that Christianity was soon to experience, was fairly seen, says **Bunsen**, about the time of Origen\'s death.
+Clement and Origen represented freedom of thought, and a rational creed founded on the Bible, but the evil change that Christianity was soon to experience, was fairly seen, says Bunsen, about the time of Origen\'s death.
 "Origen, who had made a last attempt to preserve liberty of thought along with a rational belief in historical facts based upon the historical records, had failed in his gigantic efforts; he died of a broken heart rather than of the wounds inflicted by his heathen torturers.
 His followers...retained only his mystical scholasticism, without possessing either his genius or his learning, his great and wide heart, or his free, truth-speaking spirit.
 More and more the teachers became bishops, and the bishops absolute governors, the majority of whom strove to establish as law their speculations upon Christianity."

+## A Christian Philosopher.

-His comprehensive mind and vast sympathy, and his intense tendency to generalization, caused **Origen** to entertain hospitably in his philosophical system many ideas that now are seen to be inconsistent and untenable; but his fantastic, allegorical interpretation of Scripture, his vagaries concerning pre-existence, and his disposition to include
+His comprehensive mind and vast sympathy, and his intense tendency to generalization, caused Origen to entertain hospitably in his philosophical system many ideas that now are seen to be inconsistent and untenable; but his fantastic, allegorical interpretation of Scripture, his vagaries concerning pre-existence, and his disposition to include